 Please note: No participant will be allowed to participate on more than one team or in more than one race category.
 Participants may not switch race categories on race day.
 Any participant who attempts to do so will be disqualified.

-Walkers and runners who register by the Early Bird deadline will be guaranteed to receive our 2018 race shirt, which this year features our Hummingbird in a most unique form.
+Walkers and runners who register by the Early Bird deadline will be guaranteed to receive our 2020 race shirt, which this year features our race theme icon in a most unique form.
 Our tech race shirts are long sleeved and are always admired by many.
 We are pleased to offer event shirts in unisex and ladies v-neck styling.
 Shirt sizing options will range from xsmall to XXXL in the unisex style.
 The ladies v-neck styling, a smaller body cut, will be offered in sizing Xsmall to XXL.
-Participants who register after the April 15 Early Bird deadline will have a shirt on order; there is no guarantee, however, that these shirts will be available on race weekend. ***** PLEASE NOTE: New for 2018, events shirts must be pickup Friday, May 25, between 2:00 pm and 8:00 pm at Race Headquarters.
+Participants who register after the April 15 Early Bird deadline will have a shirt on order; there is no guarantee, however, that these shirts will be available on race weekend. ***** PLEASE NOTE: Effective 2018, events shirts must be picked up (2020 date TBA), between 2:00pm and 7:00pm at Race Headquarters.
 The marathon committee will no longer mail event shirts to participants who do not show up for the event.
-If a shirt is not picked up by 8:00 pm, May 25, the committee can no longer guarantee the chosen size option.
+If a shirt is not picked up by 8:00 pm, (2020 date TBA), the committee can no longer guarantee the chosen size option.
 Thank you for your cooperation. *****

 Medals are awarded at the finish line to all marathon and half marathon finishers.
 Medals for relay teams are awarded at the finish line when the last relay member completes the final leg.

 Winners’ plaques are awarded to 1st through 3rd place winners in the women’s marathon, the men’s marathon, the women’s half marathon, the men’s half marathon, the 4-person relay team division, the 8-person relay team division and the Youth Alternative Aid Station Relay Team division.
-These are awarded at an evening ceremony on Saturday, May 26, at the CTA Hall (map) in Craig.
+These are awarded at an evening ceremony on Saturday, (2020 date TBA), at the CTA Hall (map) in Craig.

-Designer race bags packed with various items and promotional brochures, race bibs, and shirts may be picked up at the CTA Hall in Craig from 2:00 p.m. to 8:00 p.m. on Friday, May 25, 2018.
+Designer race bags packed with various items and promotional brochures, race bibs, and shirts may be picked up at the CTA Hall in Craig from 2:00 p.m. to 8:00 p.m. on Friday, (2020 date TBA).
 Our race store will also be open during this time and participants may sign our official race poster as well as signing up for transportation on race day.
 If our race cap has not been met, we will accept additional race registrations at this time.

 The pasta feed will be from 6:00 p.m. to 7:30 p.m. at the CTA Hall on this date.
 This is typically put on by a fund raising local youth athletic group.
 Full marathoners are provided with a free ticket for this meal.
 Our opening ceremonies will commence at 7:00 p.m., with our guest speaker taking the podium at 7:30 p.m.
 Expect a unique Alaska Native welcome from dancers attired in Native regalia as part of the opening ceremonies.